Simeon of Moscow: Biography

 In 1333, Simeon married Aigusta (Anastasia), sister of Algirdas.
 After her death in 1345, Simeon married Eupraxia of Smolensk, but soon sent her back to her family, claiming that Eupraxia was cursed since wedding and "appears to be dead each night".
 Eupraxia remarried Prince Fominsky, and Simeon married Maria of Tver; their four sons died in infancy.

 Throughout the 1340s Lithuanian and Swedish military campaigns and internal political disarray decreased the influence of the Novgorod Republic.
 Simeon, whose title of Grand Prince obliged him to protect Novgorod, was reluctant to do so, as if expecting the weakened republic to collapse for his own benefit.
 In 1347, when Novgorodians called for help against the Swedes, Simeon dispatched his brother Ivan and Constantine of Rostov; the envoys refused to fight for the Novgorodians.
 Simeon himself was busy with offsetting the Lithuanians' influence in the Horde, meanwhile harboring two renegade Lithuanian princes as potential claimants to the Lithuanian crown.
-He manipulated Jani Beg into believing that increasing Lithuanian influence became the most important threat to the Horde.
+He manipulated Jani Beg into believing that increasing Lithuanian influence had become the most important threat to the Horde.
 Jani Beg eventually concurred with Simeon's envoys (of Mongolian ethnicity) and extradited Lithuanian envoys to Simeon's mercy.
 Simeon preferred to sign a truce with Algirdas, releasing the prisoners and securing marriages between Lithuanian princes and Russian brides.
 The marriage of pagan Algirdas to Orthodox Uliana of Tver, unlawful from the viewpoint of the church, was nevertheless approved by Theognostus; it gave birth to Jogaila.

 In 1351–1352 Simeon raised arms against Algirdas over control of small towns in Smolensk area.
 This conflict, again, did not develop into an open war as Algirdas preferred negotiations to fighting.
 Although the first round of talks was broken by Lithuanians, Simeon secured the disputed towns for Moscow.
 This campaign was his last act of Simeon's life.